 If you come across an online offer that seems too good to be true – yes, even by Black Friday standards – always double-check on a trusted website.

 It is advisable to sign up for newsletters and mailing lists that offer secret or members-only deals from popular retailers.

 Yet if you receive an unsolicited email or a suspiciously written message urging you to click on a link, beware.

-You might be the target of a spear phishing attack, where a malicious perpetrator disguises as a trusted company to get you to click on a link that might lead you to inadvertently disclose sensitive information or install malware.
+You might be the target of a phishing attack, where a malicious perpetrator disguises as a trusted company to get you to click on a link that might lead you to inadvertently disclose sensitive information or install malware.

-Always look for red flags like typos or unusual email sender address and never click directly on links in unsolicited emails – instead, look for that company on Google and go through what you know is the legitimate website.
+Always look for red flags like typos or unusual email sender addresses and never click directly on links in unsolicited emails – instead, look for that company on Google and go through what you know is the legitimate website.